-Our designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
+Our designated teacher also has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
 They are appropriately trained and have the relevant qualifications and experience.

 The Designated Teacher works closely with the Virtual School to provide the most appropriate support, utilising Pupil Premium Plus funding, to ensure that they meet the needs identified in the child's personal education plan (PEP).
-They work with the Virtual School Headteacher, to promote the educational achievement of previously looked after children.
-See this document for further details: Designated Teacher
+They work with the Virtual School Headteacher to promote the educational achievement of previously looked after children.
+Designated Teacher